jeffreybaird/breakout/README.md

 1. Every time a row of bricks goes away, the ball goes faster
 2. Every time a row of bricks goes away, the paddle gets smaller
 3. When a row of bricks disappears, a new one appears behind it.
+4. Ball starts from the paddle
+5. User picks direction for initial shot

 Nice to have: